sem-geologist/FIB-data-cleaner/README.md

 It is possible to load 3D data cube then with `app.load_hspy_signal`.
 When launched from Jupyter notebook (or from external QtConsole), app disables embedded QtConsole.

+### etc
+This tool does not use `isig` or `inav` from HyperSpy signals, as pyqtgraph ImageView expects numpy array.
+Direct access of numpy arrays allows to visualise the slices much faster than what HyperSpy's `matplotlib`-based visualisation is able to achieve.
+There was consideration at some part to go for `RossetaSciIO` as it has much lesser requiriments than HyperSpy.
+However Hyperspy provides some nice features like signal stacking.
+And while its metadata handling is questionable, the functionality is already there, and work-around its clumsinness was not so hard to implement.

 ### Future considerations:
 * `opencv` has some interesting and useful filters (i.e. Bilateral), which could come handy when dealing with noisy FIB-SEM data.